 In Oregon, every driver must carry insurance to operate a vehicle, whether a motorcycle, car or commercial truck.
 Those insurance policies carry different parts some mandatory, some as add-ons.
 These components include uninsured motorist, underinsured motorist, personal injury protection (“PIP”), liability coverage, comprehensive coverage, collision coverage, and medical payments coverage.

 In Oregon, every policy carried by a driver is required to carry Uninsured Motorist (or "UM") coverage by Oregon law as part of their policy.
 By law at ORS 742.502, the minimum amount of coverage under an Oregon UM policy is $25,000.
 (Note that while the law does not put a specific number on the amount at ORS 742.502, it must be at least the amount of bodily injury coverage, for which the minimum is $25,000).
 In the event of a car accident, truck accident, or motorcycle accident that causes you injury because of the negligence or other fault of an uninsured driver, this uninsured motorist policy will provide coverage up to the limits of the UM policy terms.
 In fact, your auto policy for uninsured motorist coverage will even cover you in you are injured as a pedestrian or are in a bicycle accident caused by an uninsured driver.
 Essentially, uninsured motorist (“UM”) coverage provides insurance coverage when the negligent, at-fault driver fails to follow the law and carry minimum insurance.
-The best Oregon personal injury lawyers will make sure that you access all sources of coverage, including UM policies.
+The best Oregon personal injury attorneys will make sure that you access all sources of coverage, including UM policies.

 When uninsured motorist policies come in to play after a car crash, bicycle injury, or even pedestrian injury, it functions just like the insurance that the other driver should have carried.
 You can recover economic damages and non-economic damages just like you would receive from the negligent driver, all the way up to the limits of your uninsured motorist policy.
 Economic damages are the types of injuries that cost money, including wage loss and medical bills.
 Noneconomic damages include things like loss of enjoyment of life because of physical pain and suffering, permanent injury, and interference with the ability to go about normal daily routines.